Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/step3.md

 ## Model the feed

+If you want to skip this step, we included a ready modeled feed, so you can execute `cp example-feed.json feed.json`{{execute}} and skip to 'create the feed on our house twin'.

 `./iotic-spacectl modelfeed`{{execute}}

-Once again, if you want to skip this step, you'll find a ready made version of the json in `example_feed.json`.

 Simply enter the questions to create some metadata about our feed: